August 26-27, 1995 (Cape Tribulation)

 doors.
 I get pretty wet from being out for 20 sec, but it's warm, so

-it's not even uncomfortable.
+it's not uncomfortable.

 The rain stopped during the night and we woke to find a more or less sunny day.